JohnByrneJames/SpartaGlobalRepo/Notes/Python-Intro-Week-3/W3Schools-Python-CheatSheet.md

 print("Hello world")
 ```

-* A Progress test or exercise will be recorded with a link to the exercise taken and record of score. <br>
+* A Progress test or exercise will be recorded with a link to the exercise taken (click the :clipboard: icon) and record of score. <br>
     * Python Variable Test :arrow_forward: [:clipboard:](Day12_Training.md)  :star: **97%** :star:

 ##### Road Map